 Nearly every industry has been touched in one way or another by COVID-19, but the healthcare market has experienced one of the most direct impacts.
-For many medical equipment markets, the pandemic’s impact is largely predictable—systems essential to diagnosing, monitoring, and treating COVID-19, like ventilators, patient monitoring solutions and digital X-ray, are experiencing exceptionally high demand and receiving the necessary funding, leaving little remaining budget for non-essential systems like MRI and interventional solutions.
+For many medical equipment markets, the pandemic’s impact is largely predictable—systems essential to diagnosing, monitoring, and treating COVID-19, like ventilators, patient monitoring solutions and digital X-ray, are experiencing exceptionally high demand and receiving the necessary funding, leaving little remaining budget for non-essential systems like magnetic resonance imaging (MRI) and interventional solutions.
 However, the prospects for medical imaging modalities, such as ultrasound, that fall somewhere in between essential and non-essential equipment are not as cut and dried.

-Healthcare providers are using ultrasound systems for the triage, monitoring, and diagnosis of COVID-19 patients, however, currently neither the World Health Organization (WHO) nor the Centers for Disease Control and Prevention (CDC) are recommending ultrasound as a primary diagnostic tool.
-Despite this, government healthcare relief funds are allocating money for ultrasound systems, but far less than the amount being allocated to purchase other equipment such as digital X-ray and ventilators.
+Healthcare providers are using ultrasound systems for the triage, monitoring, and diagnosis of COVID-19 patients, however, currently neither the World Health Organization (WHO) nor the Centers for Disease Control and Prevention (CDC) are recommending ultrasound as a primary diagnostic imaging tool.
+Despite this, government healthcare relief funds are allocating money for ultrasound systems, but far less than the amount being allocated to purchase other imaging equipment such as digital X-ray and ventilators.
 The outlook for the ultrasound market is especially unclear since government intervention is not expected to completely counteract the negative impact of COVID-19.
 To navigate the uncertain ultrasound market, it is important to consider the following market dynamics:

 Demand for ultrasound will be uneven

-As mentioned before, ultrasound can and is being used to diagnose COVID-19.
-The existing installed base of ultrasound systems, regardless of the intended application, is being deployed to intensive care units (ICUs) where patients suffering from COVID-19 are receiving treatment and continuous monitoring.
+As mentioned before, diagnostic ultrasound can and is being used to diagnose COVID-19 in patients.
+The existing installed base of ultrasound imaging systems, regardless of the intended application, is being deployed to intensive care units (ICUs) where patients suffering from COVID-19 are receiving treatment and continuous monitoring.
 Despite this effort, demand for equipment will still be high and governments will seek to purchase necessary equipment.
 Healthcare expenditure allocated to ultrasound will be used primarily to purchase to point-of-care (POC) and primary care systems, causing unit shipments for these segments to spike during the crisis.
 POC and primary care equipment are ideal for treating sick patients in crowded hospitals because of the systems’ speed, portability, and ease of use.